-A very strong 4 with the potential of being some bodies favorite recipe.
+A very strong 4 with the potential of being somebody's favorite recipe.

-Add two 14 oz cans of diced tomatoes, one 6 oz can tomato paste, 2 t dry basil (or 2 T fresh basil), 1 t kosher salt, 1/2 t pepper, 1/2 t crushed red pepper (optional), 1/2 t oregano.
+Add two 14 oz cans of diced tomatoes, and one 6 oz can tomato paste, 2 teaspoons dry basil (or 2 tablespoons fresh basil), 1 teaspoon kosher salt, ½ teaspoon pepper, ½ teaspoon crushed red pepper (optional), ½ teaspoon oregano.
 Simmer over low heat while you cook the pasta.

-Cook 8 oz of pasta according to instructions on box but decrease time by 2 minutes.
-I’m a traditionalist so here is standard spaghetti.
+Cook 8 oz of pasta according to instructions on the box for al denta or a bit less.

-Top with 1/2 cup each of mozzarella and grated Parisian.
+This fits nicely in a 2 ½ quart size, which is about 8X12 inches.
+Top with ½ cup each of mozzarella and grated Parmesan cheese.
 You may cover and refrigerate at this point.